Time Management: 4 Keys To Avoiding Work-Related Stress

 Workplace stress is considered normal.
 However, excessive stress may negatively affect your productivity and personal health.
 The way you deal with stress at work can make a difference.
 Many people assume that they don't have any control over their work environment.
 Yes, you can't control everything at your workplace, but it doesn't mean you're powerless.

 Stress management isn't a big deal if you keep your focus clear and think about the aspects that ARE in your control.
-If you are over occupied with work, then it might make your attitude stubborn or irritable.
+If you are over-occupied with work, then it might make your attitude stubborn or irritable.
 You can lose your confidence and your work will seem less rewarding.
 If you don't manage workplace stress at its initial stage, then it will ultimately result in bigger problems.

 Balance Your Work-Life ScheduleBigstock

 Analyze your daily schedule and responsibilities at home and work.
-Make a to-do-list and estimate the time needed to complete tasks.
+Make a to-do list and estimate the time needed to complete tasks.
 Create a smooth balance between work and family life.
 Analyze your eating and sleeping habits (many people don't get enough sleep).
 Eat a balanced diet and try to get 6-8 hours of sleep.

 Get To Work Earlier

 Organize Your BreaksBigstock

-Pressure at work is sometimes motivating but excessive amount of it results in stress.
-By effectively managing your time you can organize your tasks, meet your deadlines, and beat work-related stress.
+Pressure at work is sometimes motivating but an excessive amount of it results in stress.
+By effectively managing your time, you can organize your tasks, meet your deadlines, and beat work-related stress.

 - How To Answer "How Do You Handle Stress?"
 In A Job Interview - Work It Daily ›